forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 4. **Set TLS configuration** by selecting TLS 1.2 or higher as the minimum supported version.
 Xerox devices allow administrators to configure specific TLS requirements for enhanced security.

-5. **Configure port and encryption** by setting port 465 for SSL/TLS connections or port 587 for STARTTLS connections.
-Xerox devices clearly distinguish between these encryption methods.
+5. **Configure port and encryption** by setting port 465 for SSL/TLS connections (recommended) or port 587 for STARTTLS connections.

 6. **Set up SMTP authentication** by enabling authentication and entering your Forward Email alias as the username.
 Use the password generated from [My Account -> Domains -> Aliases](https://forwardemail.net/my-account/domains).